chenfeizhang/Brette/README.md

 1. Compile the neuron model:

     a.
-Go to the directory ~/Code/Models/Brette.
+Go to directory ~/Code_git/Models/Brette.
 Compile the mod files with nrnivmodl.

-2. Searching for the parameters of the stimulus for simulation
+2. Search for parameters of the stimulus for simulation

     a.
 Determine the axonal voltage with the maximum votlage derivative as spike detection voltage.
 In param_step0.py, set thresold to 60mV.
 Injecting the neuron model with a constant input, one can determine the spike detection voltage.
 To run this file: ~/Code/Models/Brette/x86_64/special -python param_step0.py